breuderink/simple-attention/README.md

-# SimpleAttention
+# Simple Attention

-SimpleAttention is a Python library that offers a simplified alternative attention mechanism to the transformer architecture.
+Simple-attention is a Python library that offers a simplified alternative attention mechanism to the transformer architecture.
 It aims to address the complexity of transformers by using an inverse distance weighting approach instead of scaled dot-product attention.
 This simplification eliminates the